open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

     .Build();
 ```

-To make exporter registration easier an `AddExporter` extension is also
+To make exporter registration easier an `AddExporter` extension is also provided
-provided.
+(as of 1.4.0).
 The snippet below shows how to add an export processor using
  `AddExporter` to the provider before it is built.

  ```csharp